batyatonny/batyatonny/README.md

 # 👋 I'm Batya Tonny

 <div align="justify">
- A Full Stack Developer currently i'm  Wokring with JavaScript technologies.
-Right now my mind is focused on learning everything that is related to Web Development And The Blockchain .
+ A Full Stack Developer currently i'm working with JavaScript technologies.
+Right now i'm focused on learning Back End Web Development And Blockchain .
 I'm also passionate about exploring new technologies which I can leverage to solve real-life problems.
 </div>

 <div>